joaks1/au-bootcamp-git-intro/README.md

     $ grep string I want to find file-i-want-to-find-it-in.txt # DON'T DO THIS!

-To keep a tally of the total number of sequences across all files, 'expr' might be useful:
+To keep a tally of the total number of sequences across all files, `expr` might be useful:

     $ man expr